efchea1/Analytic_Project_Regional-Health-Mapping-Harnessing-CDC-PLACES-Data-for-Minnesota-Community-Health-/README.md

 CDC_PLACES_MN_Region Quin_County_Community_Health_Services Files associated with the CDC PLACES MN Region analytics project

-Project Overview:
+### Project Overview

-Project Name: CDC Places to MN Regions

-Objective: Use CDC methodology to create MN Regions for a specific health indicator

-Stakeholders: Local public health & Community Health Boards Data Collection:
+This project utilizes the CDC PLACES data to develop a comprehensive view of health indicators at the county level in Minnesota, surpassing the limitations of the previous CDC Behavioral Risk Factor Surveillance System (BRFSS) which only allowed state-level projections.
+Our goal is to create actionable insights for public health interventions and resource allocation across Minnesota counties, including Quin County CHS, enhancing public health response capabilities at a local level.

+### Objectives:

+**Develop Regional Health Models:** Utilize CDC methodologies to analyze health indicators specific to Minnesota counties.

+**Enhance Data Accessibility:** Improve the format and accessibility of health data for easier analysis and application at the county level.

+### Methodology:

-Data Sources: Initially, one indicator will be selected from one of the five categories (Health Outcomes, Prevention, Health Risk Behaviors, Health Status, & Disability).
+**Data Sources:** Initially, one indicator will be selected from one of the five categories (Health Outcomes, Prevention, Health Risk Behaviors, Health Status, & Disability).
 PLACES: Local Data for Better Health: Compare Counties | PLACES | CDC

-Data Storage: Once the indicator is selected, data will be stored on GitHub as a CSV so it can be pulled into R without storing it on a local computer.
-Data Preparation:
+**Data Integration:** Collect data from various CDC PLACES datasets focusing on health outcomes, prevention, behaviors, status, and disabilities.

+**Data Management:** Host all datasets on GitHub in CSV format, enabling seamless integration with data analysis tools like R without the need for local storage.

-Data Cleaning: Data should be relatively clean (check for duplicates).
+**Data Cleaning:** Data should be relatively clean (check for duplicates).

-Data Exploration: Determine the variables included in CDC’s health care indicator result.
+**Data Exploration:** Determine the variables included in CDC’s health care indicator result.

+**Statistical Modeling:** Employ statistical models to replicate and validate CDC's health indicators, adapting them to regional specifics of Minnesota.

-Feature Engineering: If it is possible to reproduce, CDC’s health care indicator, create MN regions using the second bullet point methodology
+**Feature Engineering:** If it is possible to reproduce, CDC’s health care indicator, create MN regions using the second bullet point methodology.

-Using the Data | PLACES: Local Data for Better Health | CDC Data Modeling:

-Model Selection: Utilize CDC’s methodology for a single county & health care indicator.
-Model Evaluation:

-If we are close to CDC’s results, we will complete the 1 st part of the project.
-We will proceed to create MN regions for the 2 nd part of the project.
+### Stakeholders:

+Local public health & Community Health Boards

+**Visualization Tools:** Dashboard will be created with shinyLive in R

+**Insight Generation:** A dynamic narrative will be created

 ### Technologies Used: